64nYm3d3/CheatSheet/Security/RFID/Contact Cards.md

 4. The card fabricator embeds the chip in the plastic card.
 It is also quite normal for the fabricator to load the  application  software  and  personalisation  data.

 Security  is  a  fundamental  aspect  in  the  manufacture  of  a smart card and is intrinsic to the total process.
-However for now consider security separate and it will be covered later on in the series.
+However for now consider security separate and it will be covered later.

 ![SmartCardmanufactureProcess](https://i.imgur.com/0FUIfnf.png)
 *Stages involved in the process of manufacturing smart cards*